Some posts on notebooksandglasses.com may contain affiliate links. Click on my Disclosure page to read more.

 Do some exercise – be active

-People often talk about exercise being the medicine for stress, by why is it?
+People often talk about exercise being the medicine for stress, by what is it?
 In simple terms, any form of exercise and training calms and reduces our stress response.
 And the more we exercise, our brains learn to cope better with stressful and anxious situations.
-I highly recommend reading The Real Happy Pill: Power Up Your Brain By Moving Your Body by Andres Hansen to get a better understanding of the effects of exercise on managing stress if you want to learn more.

 How do you manage your stress?
 What tips can you give to others?
 Comment below – I’d love to hear from you.